camunity/intro-to-web-development/hw1/README.md

 ## Submissions

 To submit this homework, fork this github repo and edit the README by adding to the table below with your name, a link to your finished repo, and the date you submitted by 6pm on Tuesday.
+After you're done make sure you go over the [React Tutorial](https://reactjs.org/tutorial/tutorial.html) before our next class!

 Name | Repo Link | Date Submitted